kashif-nawaz/Ingesting-ZR-Plus-Optics-Telemetry-from-JunosEVO-via-Openconfig-and-Grafana-InfluxDB-JTIMON-Stack/README.md

 ```
 * Click on New -> Import on the next screen
 * On next screen click on "Upload JSON File"
-* Uploaed zr-plus-optics.json file and it shall populate Grafana dashboard
+* Uploaed zr-plus-optics.json file and it shall populate Grafana dashboard (yet not uploaded with this git repo)